Coderdotnew/intro_web_apps_bs/09_class/03_web_application/README.md

   - We used a `<h1>` tag to render this data
   - An `=` sign was used in our erb syntax because we wanted to *view* the data on the browser screen
   - The `:` is outside of the erb syntax as this is being rendered as plain HTML
-  - Notice in your terminal, the `"POST"` verb is displayed anytime you submit the parameters and pass the object to be posted on the `status.erb` page!
+  - Notice in your terminal, the `"POST"` verb is displayed anytime you submit the parameters and pass the object to be posted on the `results.erb` page!
   - P.S.
 Don't forget to kill your server (`ctrl + c`) when you are done running your application

 #### You now have the knowledge and foundation to build any number of applications!
 Though this is a much, much simpler version, this structure is similar to how any social app might post a status!